olinjs/olinjs/lessons/04-client-jquery-ajax/README.md

 A free Google-sponsered course on the devtools: https://www.codeschool.com/courses/discover-devtools

 #Lesson 4 In-Class Exercises

-##Class 4 README
-Take some time to finish up your forms app or ask any questions if you need to.
-Our solution to the walkthrough is [here](https://github.com/olinjs/olinjs/blob/master/lessons/04-client-jquery-ajax/formsAppWalkthrough).
+Follow along above to finish up your forms app and ask any questions if you need to.
+Our solution to the walkthrough is [here](./formsAppWalkthrough).

 As always, pick the exercises which are interesting and challenging to you, and feel free to work with the people around you. **If you feel done or comfortable with these exercises, move on to the homework -- it is fairly lengthy.**